mhairolfahmi/HomeElectro_CallCenter_Q32025_Analysis/README.md

-# HomeElectro CallCenter Q3 2025 Analysis
+# HomeElectro Call Center Q3 2025 Analysis
 ## Project Background

 HomeElectro is a small ecommerce company that specialises in selling electrical appliances via websites and ecommerce platforms.